 ADDING PHOTOSHOP ACCESS TO ASSETS

-Photoshop Plugin users will automatically have access to assets in their assigned Projects from Photoshop.
+Photoshop Plugin users will automatically have access to assets in their Collections or assigned Projects from Photoshop.

 NOTE: For information on adding users to Projects please see Projects & Projects Admin page.